Deena Hinshaw: Career

 On January 28, 2019, Hinshaw was appointed as Alberta's Chief Medical Officer of Health.
-She reports to the Deputy Minister of Health.
+She reported to the Deputy Minister of Health.
 The CMO may report directly to the Minister of Health if there is a public health emergency, or in other extraordinary conditions.

 Chief Medical Officer of Health

-During the 2020 coronavirus pandemic in Alberta, Hinshaw has held nearly daily media events in Edmonton, since the first case of the new coronavirus in Alberta was announced on March 5.
-Global News reports that Hinshaw is a trusted face for many Albertans, calmly delivering the facts as cases of COVID-19 are confirmed in the province."
+During the 2020 coronavirus pandemic in Alberta, Hinshaw held nearly daily media events in Edmonton, since the first case of the new coronavirus in Alberta was announced on March 5.
+Global News reported that Hinshaw is a trusted face for many Albertans, calmly delivering the facts as cases of COVID-19 are confirmed in the province."

 On March 17, on the advice of Hinshaw, Alberta Premier Jason Kenney declared a public health state of emergency under the Public Health Act (PHA).